MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxrecipients-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxRecipients collection.
-This is the total number of recipients associated with the fax server or fax document.' ms.assetid: '66300b24-2d10-4831-a2e9-b7db240da32b'
+Description: The Count property represents the number of objects in the FaxRecipients collection.
+This is the total number of recipients associated with the fax server or fax document. ms.assetid: 66300b24-2d10-4831-a2e9-b7db240da32b
-title: 'FaxRecipients.Count property'
+title: FaxRecipients.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxRecipients.Count property